Disc shedding

 Disc shedding is the process by which photoreceptor cells in the retina are renewed.
 The disc formations in the outer segment of photoreceptors, which contain the photosensitive opsins, are completely renewed every ten days.

 Photoreceptors

 The retina contains two types of photoreceptor – rod cells and cone cells.
 There are about 6-7 million cones that mediate photopic vision, and they are concentrated in the macula at the center of the retina.
-The are about 120 million rods that are more sensitive than the cones and therefore mediate scotopic vision.
+There are about 120 million rods that are more sensitive than the cones and therefore mediate scotopic vision.

 A vertebrate's photoreceptors are divided into three parts: